Educational Aims and Ethos

 Our aim is to ensure that LEH is a school full of opportunity, challenge and friendship; a place to take risks and become bold; a place to discover passions, talents and yourself; a place that nurtures remarkable women.

-We encourage our girls:
+We encourage our pupils:

 • to be exactly who they are, whatever their current interests or future aspirations.